-- Daily Scrum/Stand Up: This meeting or stand-up happens every day at a fixed time.
-The members come together and give updates with regards to their work and share the obstacles they are facing.
+- Daily Scrum/Stand-Up: This meeting or stand-up happens every day at a fixed time.
+The members come together and give updates with regard to their work and share the obstacles they are facing.
 The team reviews the work of the day and plans for the next day.

 - Sprint Retrospection: Retrospection happens at the end of every sprint.
 The team reflects on the shape of the project since day one of the sprint.
 Reflection of the process shows how it can be altered in the upcoming sprints to avoid common blockages.
 Once done, the team goes back to the planning of the next sprint, and the cycle continues.

-- Focuses on producing a value-rich product to the consumer at the end of the sprints.
+- Focuses on producing a value-rich product for the consumer at the end of the sprints.

 - Involves repeated and rapid review of the product.

 - The product owner sets the goals for a sprint.

 - Adjusts to the market and rapid changes in priorities.

 - The team is self-organizing and self-managing.
 They aim to produce the product within a given time frame.

 |In Scrum, the team sticks to the planning in the sprint.
 The decisions made in the sprint meetings hold good until the retrospection.

 |The retrospection goes based on time managed and taken per task.

 |Every individual has their roles and responsibilities.

 |No roles are set and thus every member is free and flexible to pick up tasks throughout the project.